 Hello, Guys today I will explain why electric cars have only one gear when compared to the internal combustion engine.
 That does not mean there are no gears in electric cars, according to some people misconception.

 Electric cars are getting popular day by day.
 With Tesla taking electric cars to a different level, there are other car companies also building electric cars, like Nissan, BMW, Audi and Rimac.
 These are the companies in the global market.
 In India, Mahindra e2o is present for quite a while.
-Tata has begun production of Tigor EV.
+Tata has begun the production of the Tigor EV.
 But surely it will take time for India to have a good electric car market.

 Why do Electric cars have one Gear?

 - The main reason is the high revving electric motor.
 Electric motors can rev around 10000 rpm in a normal daily running electric car, which is very high compared to an internal combustion engine.
 Formula E cars rev around 20000 RPM and have a top speed of 225 Kmph.

 - The power is efficiently spread across a broad rpm range.

 - High torque generation at low rpm.
 Low as 0 rpm.

 - Because of the high rev range, having transmission on these cars means putting more weight, cost and more complexity and it will lose its efficiency.

 The electric motor can be geared specifically for any given top speed.
 But when compared to an electric car, the gasoline engine needs multiple gears to reach the top speed.
 The all-electric car is set at a different top speed.
 The normal road electric cars are limited to 160 kmph.

 Some of these cars have a couple of gears.
 In formula E, 3-speed electric car was used.
 So what is the benefit of having gears?